 You could call it a comfort food that can easily be doubled (or tripled).
 It’s just a matter of layering on enough of the rest ingredients in proportion to the amount of chicken you want (or need).

-Gather your ingredients for the recipe.
-You’ll need chicken legs, quarters, onions, garlic and onion powder, paprika (smoked and sweet), and olive oil.
-The full ingredient list is noted in the recipe card below.
+For this recipe you will need chicken drumsticks and thighs, onions, garlic and onion powder, paprika (smoked and sweet), and olive oil.

 Add the onions on top of the chicken.